Training Manual

 Estimated Time: 20–30 minutes

-Lesson 1.1: Exploring the Home Screen
+Lesson 1.1: Understanding the Home Screen Layout

 What You'll Learn